Winning Criminal HIV Cases

 HIV Theology

 Because all HIV research is based upon Robert Gallo’s unproven assumptions, all research based upon those assumptions is also unsupported.
-As a result, HIV has divided two factions – the well-funded researchers and pharmaceutical reps who believe the HIV causes AIDS, thousands of meth trannies who enforce the religion, and heretics who question those religious beliefs.
+As a result, HIV has divided two factions – the well-funded researchers and pharmaceutical activists who enforce the religion, and the heretics who question the orthodoxy.

 If all of this sounds bizarre, ask the NIH, CDC or HHS this question directly: